wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-sql.md

 #### Creating a Recovery Plan

 The next step is to create a recovery plan using both virtual machines and the availability groups.
-Select the same VMM Server that you used in Step-1 as source and Microsoft Azure as target.
+Select the same VMM Server that you used in Step-1 as source and Windows Azure as target.

 ![Create Recovery Plan](./media/site-recovery-sql/create-rp1.png)